k0s/toolbox/README.txt

   and some sort of direction/help of what these are and why these are
 * a "Request a tool" link that functions like stack overflow; users can request a tool.
 If it does not exist, it gets turned into a bug.
-Users should also be able to point to a tool to answer the question
+Users should also be able to point to a tool to answer the question.
+Similarly, developers should be able to see a list of requested tools and take ownership of them if desired
+* Similarly, users should be able to note similarity of tools and propose a consolidation strategy

 Links
 -----